phamminhquan/guitar_tuner/README.md

 # Guitar Tunner
 Takes audio from microphone, then prints out the fundamental frequency, note number associated to that frequency, and note name associated with that note number. `tuner_callback.py` utilizes callback function feature from `pyaudio` while `tuner.py` does not.
+Therefore, `tuner_callback.py` is slightly faster.

 # Dependencies